Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Numerical Simulation

 For convenience, we rewrite the equations in terms of the logarithmic energy densities $\Tilde{\rho}_{m}(t) = \ln{(\rho_{m}(t)/\m^4)}$ and $\Tilde{\rho}_{r}(t) = \ln{(\rho_{r}(t)/\m^4)}$.
 Plugging the first Friedmann equation in the Klein-Gordon equation, gives

-where $3\m^2H^2(t)=\rho(t) = [\,\exp(\Tilde{\rho}_{m}(t)) + \exp(\Tilde{\rho}_{r}(t))]\m^4 + \rho_{\phi}(t) $ and $\rho_{\phi}(t) = K(\phi(t)) + V(\phi(t))$ where $K(\phi(t)) = \frac{1}{2}(\dot{\phi}(t))^{2}$ and $V(\phi(t))$ is given by Eq.~\eqref{eqn:currentpotential}.
+where \ $3\m^2H^2(t)=\rho(t) = \rho_{\phi}(t)+ [\,\exp(\Tilde{\rho}_{m}(t)) + \exp(\Tilde{\rho}_{r}(t))]\m^4 $ \ and $\rho_{\phi}(t) = K(\phi(t)) + V(\phi(t))$ where $K(\phi(t)) = \frac{1}{2}\dot{\phi}^2(t)$ and $V(\phi(t))$ is given by Eq.~\eqref{eqn:currentpotential}.

-As mentioned above, we assume the field to be frozen at an ESP, such that it could have been the inflaton or a spectator field at earlier times.
-The time of unfreezing is then controlled only by the parameters of the model's potential.\footnote{ Although we could use an estimate for the initial time, it turns out that it makes no difference to the numerical results or the behaviour of the field and simply offsets the differential equations.} The densities of matter and radiation are scaled back to find some initial conditions at some arbitrary redshift, $z_{\rm ini}=10^{4}$, before equality.
+As mentioned in Section \ref{sec:discussion}, we assume the field to be initially frozen at an ESP, such that it could have been the inflaton or a spectator field at earlier times.
+The time of unfreezing is then controlled only by the parameters of the potential.

-The differential solver records three ``events'' during solving: matter-radiation equality, triggered by the obvious condition; decoupling, triggered by the total energy density taking the correct value; and the present day, triggered by the field making up the correct fraction of the total energy density (as estimated by the Planck satellite \cite{Planck2018}).
-These values are saved to an association so that they can later be searched to identify points which fulfill the necessary constraints, in order to find a viable parameter space.
-Once the final event is recorded, the solver is terminated.

-If a field point does not meet the conditions for the final event (i.e. the present day), this indicates that the field began the simulation as the dominant component and will never reach the correct energy density.
-The point is thrown away.
-Finally, reasonable observational and theoretical constraints to the parameter space are applied to the data collected, which are outlined in Table~\ref{tab:constraints}.
+The simulation is terminated when the density parameter of the field becomes equal to the density parameter of dark energy today $\Omega_{\Lambda}=0.6889$ \cite{Planck2018}.